rhodyprog4ds/BrownFall22/assignments/03-eda.md

 ````{margin}
 ```{warning}
-This section is not required, but is intended to help you get started thinking about ideas for your portfolio.
+Remember the Think Ahead box is not required, but is intended to help you get started thinking about ideas for your portfolio.
 If you complete it, we'll give your feedback to help shape your ideas to get to level 3 achievements.
 If you want to focus only on level 2 at this moment in time, feel free to skip this part.